Skip to main content

 SHOW CLUSTER ALIVE;

-This command checks whether the current cluster is available, returning values: 0 for unavailable, 1 for fully available, and 2 for partially available (some nodes in the cluster are offline, but others can still operate normally).
+Query whether the current cluster status is available, return values: 0: Not available 1: Fully available 2: Partially available (some nodes in the cluster are offline, but other nodes can still be used normally)

 Modify Client Configuration

-If the client is viewed as part of the broader cluster, you can dynamically modify client configuration parameters with the following command.
+If the client is also considered as part of the cluster in a broader sense, the following command can be used to dynamically modify client configuration parameters.

 ALTER LOCAL local_option